KulkarniMihir/disease_classification_lab/README.md

 1. disease_classification_lab employs a deep learning model based on the VGG16 architecture, a widely-used convolutional neural network (CNN) pre-trained on the ImageNet dataset.
 This model serves as the backbone for image classification, with additional layers fine-tuned and optimized specifically for coccidiosis detection.
 Through extensive experimentation and parameter tuning, disease_classification_lab achieves superior performance in accurately identifying instances of coccidiosis.

 ### Scalable Infrastructure
-To support the computational demands of training and inference, ChickSight leverages Amazon Elastic Compute Cloud (EC2) instances.
+To support the computational demands of training and inference, disease_classification_lab leverages Amazon Elastic Compute Cloud (EC2) instances.
 These scalable virtual servers provide the necessary computational power for processing large volumes of image data efficiently.
-By utilizing EC2 instances, ChickSight ensures scalability and flexibility in handling varying workloads and dataset sizes.
+By utilizing EC2 instances, disease_classification_lab ensures scalability and flexibility in handling varying workloads and dataset sizes.

 ### Secure Access Control
 Security is a paramount concern when dealing with sensitive data such as poultry health information. disease_classification_lab implements Identity and Access Management (IAM) Users with granular permissions to manage access to resources within the AWS environment.
 This ensures that only authorized personnel have access to the trained model, dataset, and other project assets, maintaining the confidentiality and integrity of the data.